 Soil fertility: We test our soil annually and amend it according to those test results.
 We maintain soil fertility by rotating crops, planting cover crops, and applying organically-approved fertilizers and micronutrients.
 The products we use include blood meal, fish emulsion, compost, lime, kelp, and a number of mineral supplements.

 Weed control: We block weeds with landscape fabric (woven, reusable, plastic fabric), BioTelo (biodegradable plastic), straw mulch, and cover crops.
 When weeds appear among our vegetable crops, we remove them by hand, with hoes and other hand tools, and with tractor-mounted cultivators.

 Pest control: We plant flowering farmscapes and cover crops to attract beneficial insects to the areas around our crops.
 We hand-pick pests and sometimes buy beneficial insects to be released where pest populations are causing crop loss.
 When necessary, we spray our crops with organically-approved controls, including Bacillus thuringiensis and Safer Insecticidal Soap.
 Rotating our vegetable crops also helps with pest control.

 Plant diseases: We manage plant diseases by balancing soil nutrients, rotating vegetable crops, planting cover crops, and removing severely infected plants.

 Buying a CSA share before the harvest season begins is a huge help to us.
 Having income early in the year enables us to purchase the seeds and equipment we need for the upcoming season.

-For the 2017 season, CSA shares prices are
+For the 2018 season, CSA shares prices are as follows:

 You may pay by check or credit card.